Here’s some real talk about my experience using STEM in the classroom.

 Do you use STEM challenges in your classroom?

-Are there students who would benefit from pairing growth mindset lessons with STEM?
+Are there students who would benefit from pairing Growth Mindset lessons with STEM?
 You can create your own partner plays, journals or flip books to go along with any fairy tale.

-If you’d like to try some of the examples I’ve shown above, they are available two different bundles:
+If you’d prefer to try some of the examples I’ve shown above, they are available two different bundles:

 LOOKING FOR SEASONAL STEM?